 - To alert the family to a perceived threat (people, dogs walking by)

 - Display frustration (squirrels just outside of his reach)

 - To get attention for play, petting, to go outside, or come back into the house

 - Pain or discomfort

 While dogs bark to communicate many different emotional states or needs, what keeps them barking is pretty straightforward: reinforcement.
 Reinforcement is the scientific word for reward.
 It is the jet fuel that keeps the behavior going.
 If your dog has a full tank (lots of reinforcement) the jet can go across the world.
-If you can control or eliminate the reinforcement, your dog’s jet will run out of fuel and he will be quiet as a church mouse.
-Well, maybe not that quiet, but he will bark a lot less.
+If you can control or eliminate the reinforcement, your dog's jet will run out of fuel.

 Are You Reinforcing Barking?

 Dogs are smart creatures and don't do things that aren't reinforcing to them.
 For instance: